Published on Sep 26, 2022

 Cons: Some people may experience stress when they’re in a doctor’s surgery, which can ramp up their blood pressure.
 If this happens to you, your doctor may choose to take your blood pressure in another setting (like at home).

 You Should Know: Your healthcare professional should take your blood pressure after a few minutes of rest, not as soon as you walk into the surgery.
 You should also avoid caffeine or tobacco before having your blood pressure measured—here or anywhere else.

 Pros: Automated machines found in chemists and even shopping centres offer convenience and usually offer measurements free of charge.

-Cons: There’s no way of knowing how frequently the machines in these places are calibrated.
+Cons: There’s no way of knowing how frequently the machines in these places are checked for accuracy.
 Also, the cuff may not fit you correctly, making it difficult to get an accurate reading.

 You Should Know: While there’s little harm in checking your blood pressure while you wait to pick up a prescription, readings taken by these machines should not replace regular screenings with a healthcare professional and you should always discuss your results with your doctor and pharmacist.